 Is Associate Fellowship right for me?

-To find out if your teaching and/or learning support experience, roles and responsibilities align to the associate fellowship criteria, you may wish to complete the Advance HE Fellowship Category Tool.
+To find out if your teaching and/or learning support experience, roles and responsibilities align to the Associate Fellowship criteria, you will need to complete the Advance HE Fellowship Category Tool.
+You must use the 2011 Category Tool at this link and not the updated 2023 Category Tool.

-There are two cohorts during each academic year for both streams (Sciences and Humanities and Social Sciences).
-They share the same workshop dates and deadlines.
-To apply for a place on the programme you will need to complete the ATL application form by the below dates.
-If you do not have an SSO, please contact us giving details of the programme you are applying for.
+To apply for a place on the programme, you will need to complete the ATL application form (behind SSO) If you do not have an SSO, please contact us at firstname.lastname@example.org and we will send you the application form.